Basis of presentation

 Our Consolidated Financial Statements are presented in accordance with U.S. GAAP.

-We consolidate all companies in which we have a direct and indirect legal or effective control and all VIEs for which we are deemed the PB and have control under ASC 810.
-All intercompany balances and transactions with consolidated subsidiaries have been eliminated.
+We consolidate all companies in which we have direct and indirect legal or effective control and all VIEs for which we are deemed the PB under ASC 810.
+All intercompany balances and transactions with consolidated subsidiaries are eliminated.
 The results of consolidated entities are included from the effective date of control or, in the case of VIEs, from the date that we are or become the PB.
 The results of subsidiaries sold or otherwise deconsolidated are excluded from the date that we cease to control the subsidiary or, in the case of VIEs, when we cease to be the PB.

-Other investments in which we have the ability to exercise significant influence and joint ventures are accounted for under the equity method of accounting.
+Unconsolidated investments where we have significant influence are reported using the equity method of accounting.

 Use of estimates

 The preparation of Consolidated Financial Statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-For us, the use of estimates is or could be a significant factor affecting acquisition accounting in a business combination, the reported carrying values of flight equipment, intangibles, investments, trade and notes receivables, deferred income tax assets and accruals and reserves.
-Management considers information available from professional appraisers, where possible, to support estimates, particularly with respect to flight equipment.
+The use of estimates is or could be a significant factor affecting the reported carrying values of flight equipment, intangible assets, net investment in finance and sales-type leases, investments, trade receivables and notes receivable, deferred income tax assets and accruals and reserves.
 Actual results may differ from our estimates under different conditions, sometimes materially.

 The entire disclosure for the basis of accounting, or basis of presentation, used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).